TUTORIAL: Three Ways to Attach Jointed Limbs

 Have you seen those teddy bears with jointed arms and legs that can be moved back and forth and wondered how to do that?
-Then keep reading, in this post I will show a few different ways to attach the limbs to make them movable.
+Then keep reading.
+In this post, I will show three different ways to attach the arms and legs to your crocheted toys using plastic doll joints, buttons and thread, or just thread.

-Joints come in three pieces - disc with a stem, a washer and a lock washer.
+Joints come in three pieces - disc with a stem, a washer and a lock washer/fastener.

-Put the disc with a stem inside the arm or leg, pushing the stem through the fabric, placing it so the stem is facing straight towards the body.
+Put the disc with a stem inside the arm or leg, pushing the stem through the fabric, placing it so the stem is facing straight toward the body.

 Finish the arms and legs, stuff them firmly and close the opening.